 Our final story comes from producer Heaven Muñoz.
 In it she interviews someone trapped inside drug addiction, someone who sees hope as something negative, something dangerous.

 All of us as The Four-O-Eight thank you for listening.
 We exist because you still listen to us!

-Our program today was produced by Anahi Rios, Yrah Rayos Del Son, Tanya Mendoza, and Carlos Rivera.
-Our creative directors for this episode are Reyna Morales, Jezryl De Roxas, Jose Olvera, and Eunice Choi.
-Our production managers for this episode are Vanesa Reyes, Shania Maestrado, Louie Uy, and Maria Monzon.
-Our marketing team is rocking our school and its members are Sally Melchor, Jesse Luna, Carlos Garcia and Allison Ambrosio.
+Our program today was produced by Heaven Muñoz, Anahi Rios, Yrah Rayos Del Sol, and Tanya Mendoza.
+Our creative directors for this episode are Bryant Hernandez, Reyna Morales, Jezryl De Roxas, and Jose Olvera.
+Our production managers for this episode are Selma Ramos, Vanessa Reyes, and Louie Uy.
+Our marketing team is rocking our school with all kinds of cool posters and flyers and its members are Sally Melchor, Jesse Luna, Carlos Garcia and Allison Ambrosio.
 I’m executive producer, Andres Reconco.
 Please follow us on Instagram @The Four–O-Eight and subscribe to our podcast on iTunes.
 Thank you for listening.
 Tune in next month for another episode of “The Four-O-Eight”.